croquet/microverse/staging/docs/Development.md

 ## Saving the World to a File

 With the Property Sheet, you can extract the values for your world file.
-You can also choose the "Save" item in the bottom-left menu to create a JSON file.
-If you specify the location of the JSON file to the `?world=` URL parameter, the content will be used to start the world.
+You can also choose the "Save" item in the bottom-left menu to create a VRSE file.
+If you specify the location of the VRSE file to the `?world=` URL parameter, the content will be used to start the world.

 ## Persistence
 The system internally records "persistent data" at 60 second intervals when there are some activities.
 The data saved is essentially the same as the file created by "Save".
 It contains essential data to recreate the cards, but does not contain transient values of views, or avatars' states.

-Also note that the start file, either in `.js` or `.json`, is used only once to initialize the session.
+Also note that the start file, either in `.js` or `.vrse`, is used only once to initialize the session.
 Any changes to the file after starting the world will not have any effects if you open the same Croquet Microvese session, which is specified by the `?q=` URL parameter.

 **Copyright (c) 2022 Croquet Corporation**